felipecarrillo100/ogcopenapis/README.md

 The Main Components are:

-* __OgcOpenApiFeatureStore__: a ready to use LuciadRIA Feature store capable to retrieve features from an OGC API Service
+* __OgcOpenApiFeatureStore__: a ready to use LuciadRIA Feature store capable to retrieve features from an OGC API Feature Service
-* __OgcOpenApiMapsModel__:  a ready to use store capable to retrieve features from an OGC API Service
+* __OgcOpenApiMapsModel__:  a ready to use model capable to retrieve images from from an OGC API Maps Service
-* __OgcOpenApiTilesModel__:  a ready to use store capable to retrieve features from an OGC API Service
+* __OgcOpenApiTilesModel__:  a ready to use model capable to retrieve tiles from an OGC API Tiles Service
-* __OgcOpenApiGetCapabilities__: a helper to retrieve the capabilities of a server such as available Collections and Formats
+* __OgcOpenApiGetCapabilities__: a helper to retrieve the capabilities of a server such as available Collections and available Formats